St Petersburg Classical Gymnasium

 St Petersburg Classical Gymnasium is a coeducational public school (# 610) established in 1989 in Saint Petersburg, Russia.
-It is one of the innovative independent schools created in St Petersburg after the collapse of the Soviet Union (See Literature).
+It is one of the schools created in St Petersburg after the collapse of the Soviet Union.
 Formally gymnasium consists of two institutions: secondary school (from 5th to 9th grades) and high school (10th and 11th grades).
 Up until 2011 there were two classes (around 50 students) enrolled every year, but since then three classes (around 75 students) are formed in the 5th grade.
 The mission of the school is to teach students how to learn, to develop independent analytical thinking and strengthen their interest in acquiring new knowledge.
 The school lays an emphasis on ancient languages and maths.

 Governance

 The general governance is exercised by the elected body of government – Gymnasium Council.
-It consists of 17 members.
-A principal of the school, his deputies as well as directors of the boards of subjects participate ex officio, others are elected by direct and secret ballot.
-The council shall meet at least once in two months.

 Admission

-The school is highly selective.
 The admission process is merit-based and consists of special entrance examination (in Russian), which is designed by the school faculty.

-The education is free for students.

 Curriculum

 The curriculum is based on the model of late 19th – early 20th century Russian classical gymnasia with the following core subjects: Latin and Ancient Greek, English and German, Mathematics.
-At the moment it is the only school in Russia where Ancient Greek is a compulsory core subject and one of the few schools where Latin is a part of the curriculum.
-Apart from the core subjects and all required Russian state standard subjects (Russian and World History, Literature, Russian, Biology, Chemistry, Geography, Physics, Informatics, Fine Arts and Music, Social Studies) curriculum includes Advanced Ancient History and Ancient Literature.
-The school is highly acclaimed for the rigor and systematic character of its educational model.
-Unfortunately, an incorporation of both Latin and Ancient Greek into the official Russian school curriculum does not leave any substantial space for the electives (there is only one elective in the high school).

 Exams

 As in all other Russian schools, the students take annual exams every June.
-However, the number of exams in the gymnasium is unusually large and is growing from one in the 5th grade to five in the 9th grade (and later).
+However, the number of exams in the gymnasium is large and is growing from one in the 5th grade to five in the 9th grade (and later).